 Since commencing operations in October 2007, substantially all our efforts have been dedicated to our research and development ("R&D") activities, including developing our clinical product candidate tenapanor and developing our proprietary drug discovery and design platform.
 We have not generated any revenues from product sales.
-As of March 31, 2020, we had an accumulated deficit of \$482.8 million.
+As of September 30, 2020, we had an accumulated deficit of \$525.9 million.

-We expect to continue to incur substantial operating losses for the foreseeable future as a result of costs associated with the following activities: our continued development of tenapanor for the control of serum phosphorus in CKD patients on dialysis; the preparation of the NDA to seek marketing approval in the United States for tenapanor for the control of serum phosphorus in patients with CKD on dialysis; our preparations for the commercialization of tenapanor in the United States for the control of serum phosphorus in CKD patients on dialysis, including significant increased personnel costs associated with building out our commercial team; the performance of certain activities required as a result of our NDA approval of tenapanor for IBS-C, including costs associated with conducting the pediatric clinical trials for IBS-C; and the advancement of our research programs into the preclinical stage.
+We expect to continue to incur substantial operating losses for the foreseeable future as a result of costs associated with the following activities: our continued development of tenapanor for the control of serum phosphorus in CKD patients on dialysis; our preparations for the commercialization of tenapanor in the United States for the control of serum phosphorus in CKD patients on dialysis, including significantly increased personnel costs associated with building out our commercial team; the performance of certain activities required as a result of our NDA approval of tenapanor for IBS-C; and the advancement of our research programs into the preclinical stage.
 To date, we have funded our operations from the sale and issuance of common stock and convertible preferred stock, funds from our collaboration partnerships, and funds from our Loan Agreement with Solar Capital Ltd. and Western Alliance Bank.